 Outside the OU, I’m a Fellow of the Royal Historical Society and a Fellow at LSE IDEAS, where I direct the Peace and Security Project.
 I co-edit the book series Global Nuclear Histories published by McGill-Queen's University Press and am Book Reviews Editor for the Journal of Contemporary History.
 I am also Secretary of the Society for the Study of French History and am a member of the Editorial Board of the journals Modern & Contemporary France and French History.

 I’m interested in the international history of the 20th century, with a focus on Western Europe (especially France) and North America.
 Broadly speaking, my research focuses on two main areas.

 My other main research interest is the history of Vichy France (1940-44).
 My first book, Forging Europe: Industrial Organisation in France, 1940-1952, explores continuities from the Vichy regime to post-war France and the early stages of European integration.
 (You can watch me discussing my book here.)
 My current book project on Vichy deals with the regime’s foreign policy, specifically its diplomatic relations with the members of the British Commonwealth during the Second World War.
 This project draws on archives in France, the UK, Germany, the United States, Ireland, Canada, South Africa, Australia, and New Zealand.

-I am currently supervising two PhD students as below, but I welcome PhD applications on any of the above topics.
+I am currently supervising three PhD students as below, but I welcome PhD applications on any of the above topics.

 -Ann Gillan, ‘”We do not wish to impose our ideas on other nations”: Promoting the aims of the Third Reich to an international audience.
 A study of the National Socialist journal Freude und Arbeit, 1936 to 1939’